"Hello, world" — The Minimal Example

 - The main npm package of this framework

-- The npm package package of the TypeScript language, the
+- The npm package package of the TypeScript language.

 npm i typescript@5.8.3 tsx@4.20.3 -D